huggingface/transformers/docs/source/en/model_doc/idefics2.md

 ## Shrinking down Idefics2 using quantization

 As the Idefics2 model has 8 billion parameters, that would require about 16GB of GPU RAM in half precision (float16), since each parameter is stored in 2 bytes.
 However, one can shrink down the size of the model using [quantization](../quantization.md).
-If the model is quantized to 4 bits (or half a byte per parameter),that requires only about 3.5GB of RAM.
+If the model is quantized to 4 bits (or half a byte per parameter), that requires only about 3.5GB of RAM.

 Quantizing a model is as simple as passing a `quantization_config` to the model.
 One can change the code snippet above with the changes below.
 We'll leverage the BitsAndyBytes quantization (but refer to [this page](../quantization.md) for other quantization methods):